 Starting a farm that is plant-based sounds easy, but it is not and should not be so presumed.
-Whether there is already an existing farmland or one still needs to be found, farming should be well planned.
+Whether there is already existing farmland or one still needs to be found, farming should be well planned.
 A general plan, ideally including a feasibility study, has to be prepared first taking into consideration all factors that may affect the profitability or sustainability of the undertaking.

 Otherwise, huge losses may be incurred.
 Unfortunately, a farm cannot just be replaced or otherwise modified because a mistake was committed in its selection.
-The same is true to crops, especially perennial crops when already established.
+The same is true for crops, especially perennial crops when already established.

 The cutting of trees may also become a reasonable resort when it is finally realized that the market for the product has become lame.
 Likewise, the same may become necessary when it is decided that the landscape design has to be changed.

-First, there is no preexisting or preselected farm and no crop has been selected for growing but you want to buy a farm and to engage in farming.
+First, there is no preexisting or preselected farm and no crop has been selected for growing but you want to buy a farm and engage in farming.
 Second, the farm is already available.
 Third, the crop to be grown has been decided but a suitable farm has yet to be found.
 All these will have to consider either crop selection or site selection or both.

 Whatsoever, it will affect the choice of location and the site and size of the farm as well as the choice of crops and the planting layout.
 For example, an agri-tourism business establishment should be relatively large and located preferably where it is visible and easily accessible to the public.
 A natural attraction and a pond for fish culture and aquatic plants will be a huge bonus.
 Here the likely crop candidates are the shade trees, fruit trees, and ornamental plants.
-A unique landscape architecture also needs to be designed.
+Unique landscape architecture also needs to be designed.

-Knowing what you want before actually starting a farm will save the trouble of feeling frustrated because of error in either crop or site selection.
+Knowing what you want before actually starting a farm will save the trouble of feeling frustrated because of errors in either crop or site selection.
 Next in line should be a thorough evaluation of the various factors necessary in order to come up with an informed decision as to the choice of crop or crops and the farm location and specific site.